-The Group identifies the reporting scope based on the materiality principle and considers the core business, main revenue source, and whether it has direct operation control.
-As of 31 October 2022, the Group had operated as the main contractor for 12 construction projects in Malaysia, 7 of which had been completed.
-These 12 projects are under our direct control and management, and we have the responsibility for overall site superintendence and ultimate liability for the entire works under the contract.
-Accordingly, this ESG Report covers these 12 construction projects as well as the headquarters in Malaysia.
-The Group will continue to assess the major ESG aspects of different businesses and to extend the scope of disclosure when and where applicable.
+The Group identifies the reporting scope based on the materiality principle and considers its core business, main revenue source and whether it has direct operation control.
+As at 31 October 2023, the Group had operated as the main contractor for 13 construction projects in Malaysia, 8 of which had been completed.
+These 13 projects are under our direct control and management, and we have the responsibility for overall site supervision and ultimate liability for the entirety of the works under contract.
+Accordingly, this ESG Report covers these 13 construction projects as well as the headquarters in Malaysia.
+The Group will continue to assess the major ESG aspects of its businesses and extend the scope of disclosure when and where applicable.